franzos/awesome-guix/README.md

 - [http://substitutes.guix.sama.re/](http://substitutes.guix.sama.re/)
 - [https://guix.tobias.gr/substitutes/](https://guix.tobias.gr/substitutes/)

-Love the quote, from the last one:
+Love the quote, from the last one; though it seems Firefox has fallen into this category too ~

 > Only malware, such as Chromium, will never be distributed.